 From its inception, Vivi was created to solve educator’s problems.
 The initial concept came to Vivi founder Dr. Lior Rauchberger when he was asked to recommend a wireless presentation system to a university.

 “They explained what their pain points were and that they wanted their teaching staff to be more mobile and more engaged with the students,” he recalls.
 “I looked at several options and was deeply underwhelmed.”

 This gave Rauchberger the kernel of an idea.
 He visited two dozen schools across Australia and spoke with teachers and IT managers.
 It turned out that the university’s pain points were universal.
 That kernel of an idea soon grew into what we now know as Vivi – a wireless presentation solution specifically designed for education.

 Vivi’s first incarnation was built to a large extent around ideas put forward by those teachers and IT managers.
-That pattern has continued, and is now formalised in a five-stage process for developing new features for it's classroom technology.
+That pattern has continued and is now formalized in a five-stage process for developing new features for its classroom technology.

 Stage 1: Proactively seeking feedback from schools

 Vivi takes a very structured approach to gathering “360-degree feedback”, says Rauchberger.
 “We encourage users to email us, they can submit ideas via our website, and there’s a feedback button within the app itself.
 Our support analysts are speaking to schools every day too, and we have an internal system for capturing all of their feedback.
 And we’ve got our own views, which go into the mix.”